-7. Long-Term Debt
+5. Long-Term Debt

-We entered into a long-term loan agreement in March 2005 that was subsequently amended in 2006, 2008, 2009 and 2010 (as amended, the Loan Agreement).
-In connection with the Loan Agreement, we issued warrants to purchase a total of 209,960 shares of our convertible preferred stock to the lender.
+We entered into a long-term loan agreement in March 2005 that was subsequently amended in 2006, 2008, 2009, and 2010 (as amended, the Loan Agreement).
 Commencing in March 2011, we made principal and interest payments of \$0.6 million per month and, as required under the Loan Agreement, we made an additional principal payment of \$2.3 million in March 2012.
 Using the effective interest method, a majority of the March 2012 payment was accrued as interest expense in periods prior to 2010 with the remainder being recognized through the extended maturity date of February 2013.
-In June 2012, we elected to make another principal payment in the amount of \$1.9 million using proceeds from our Line of Credit.
-As of June 30, 2012, the outstanding balance under the Loan Agreement was \$2.8 million, all of which is classified as current on our condensed consolidated balance sheet at June 30, 2012.
-Upon the closing of our IPO in February 2011, the warrants to purchase 209,960 shares of our convertible preferred stock that were held by the lender were converted to warrants to purchase shares of common stock.
-In July 2011, the lender net exercised these warrants at an exercise price of \$12.11 per share and was issued 70,731 shares of common stock.
-As of June 30, 2012, we were in compliance with our loan covenants under this agreement.
+In June 2012, we elected to make another principal payment in the amount of \$1.9 million using proceeds from our Line of Credit (see Note 7).
+During the three months ended September 30, 2012, we paid the remaining balance due and the Loan Agreement was terminated.

-8. Line of Credit
+6. Line of Credit

-In December 2010, we entered into a two-year bank line of credit agreement (as amended, the Line of Credit), that is collateralized by our accounts receivable.
-The Line of Credit provides us with the ability to borrow up to \$7.0 million, subject to certain covenants and other restrictions, and bears interest at a rate of the greater of (i) 4.25% or (ii) the prime rate, as defined in the Line of Credit, plus 1.00% per year.
-At June 30, 2012, the effective rate of interest on the Line of Credit was 5.50% and the outstanding balance was \$1.9 million.
-There was no outstanding balance under the Line of Credit at December 31, 2011.
-As of June 30, 2012, we were in compliance with our covenants under this agreement.
+In December 2010, we entered into a two-year bank line of credit agreement (as amended, the Line of Credit) that provided us with the ability to borrow up to \$7.0 million, subject to certain covenants and other restrictions, and bore interest at a rate equal to the greater of (i) 4.25% or (ii) the prime rate plus 1.00% per year.
+In December 2012, the Line of Credit was amended to extend the term for an additional two years and provide us with the ability to borrow up to \$10.0 million, of which \$6.0 million is available on a non-formula basis, subject to certain covenants and other restrictions.
+The balance of \$4.0 million is available based on eligible receivables.
+The Line of Credit is collateralized by our assets, excluding our intellectual property, and bears interest at a rate equal to the greater of (i) 3.75% or (ii) the prime rate plus 0.50% per year.
+At March 31, 2013, there was no outstanding balance on the Line of Credit and we were in compliance with all applicable covenants.